antonioIannotta/LSS-documentation/docs/index.md

 Each of these routes is in charge to recall logic to handle either the user access/registration to the service or to retrieve/update from/to the database the infromation related to the parking slots.

 ##### Backend implementation
-There have been several theoretical consideration to address the
+There have been several theoretical consideration that led to choose a specific typology of either database or web framework rather than the another one.
+* **Database**: the choise of a NoSQL address has been the result of a simple consideration: since the data in this application have a core into the parking slots it has been wise to map this core even into the database.
+Adopting a NoSQL database like **MongoDB** made it easier to organize the several documents indexing each one by the parking slot identifier.
+* **Web Service**:
 #### Client

 ### CI/CD